-This course will examine various theories of personality and counseling, emphasizing those used in the United States.
-Included in the study of theories will be training in assertiveness.
-Students will begin to develop their counseling skills based on these theories, using role play, case studies, etc. to learn practical strategies in the counseling setting.
+In this course, students will examine various theories of personality and counseling, with an emphasis on those theories used in the United States.
+Included in the course will be training in assertiveness and investigation of one's own personality.
+Students will have an opportunity to develop some basic counseling skills based on the theories studied through the use of role play, case studies, and other means to learn practical strategies used in the counseling setting.
 Prerequisite: PS 201 or PS 236